 - Terry's new suit at the beginning of the Rebirth series is this, with an Alfred A.I. that guides him in Bruce's absence to be more ruthless.

-- Big Bad: As always, the Joker will always find a way to be this in any Batman's life.
+- Arc Villain: As always, the Joker will always find a way to mess with Batman's life.
 He has a long arc about wanting to "repeat the past" by killing Batman's new Robin.

 - Big Brother Mentor: Though Terry isn't exactly happy about it, he finds himself playing this role to Matt when he dons the Robin costume and takes on crime-fighting in Gotham.